mcampos-quinn/mcampos-quinn.github.io/_drafts/2019-01-25-openrefine-for-millennium-stats/openrefine-for-millennium-stats.md

 `isNotNull(value.match(/.*((2017)(07|08|09|10|11|12)|(2018)(01|02|03|04|05|06|))(\d{2})(\ |\ \ )pfmcq\ M.*/))`

 which matches any record modified in any of the months of the fiscal year 2017-2018.
+The regular expression I used here is a kind of brute-force approach that looks for one of the 12 possible combinations of 2017+month or 2018+month.
+More sophisticated approaches are possile (you can convert the date data into a specific `date` data type, for example), but I have found them less reliable in part because of the inconsistency of data exported from Millennium.

 The expression `isNotNull` returns either `True` or `False` so when I run this custom text facet on my `956` column I get many thousands of `False` results, and a smaller subset of `True` results, which is my total for the statistics that I need to report.

+That's kind of it...
+The rest of my statistics are gathered with a variety of similar regular expressions.
+I then just tally up the numbers and write them into my report.

+## Conclusion

-This kind of workaround is not ideal, for one thing because of how unreliable the data exports from Millemmium can be.
+This kind of workaround is not ideal, for one thing because of how unreliable the data exports from Millennium can be.
+It is, however more reliable than trying to use regular expressions and